ryanfb/etc/_drafts/classifying_10K_latin_books.md

 We can now use `cut -d, -f2 < djvus-language-confidence.txt | grep -v la | wc -l` to discover there are 2,199 texts which got classified as not-majority-Latin (leaving 7,736 texts trivially—but perhaps erroneously—classified as majority-Latin).[^classifications]

-[^classifications]: What we have at this point are actually a variety of texts and classifications:
+[^classifications]: What we have at this point is probably actually a variety of texts and classifications:

      1. Latin-classified "Latin" texts
      2. Latin-classified "non-Latin" texts
      3. Non-Latin-classified "Latin" texts
      4. Non-Latin-classified "non-Latin" texts

-    Of particular interest to me here is the problem of identifying "bad OCR" or "bad classification" texts within the last two categories as candidates for further processing and classification, which may also give us a criterion for detecting texts in the second category.
+    Of particular interest to me here is the problem of identifying "bad OCR" or "bad classification" texts within these for further processing and classification, which may also give us a criterion for detecting texts in the second category.
 But that's a problem for another day...

 Let's try re-running `langid`, restricted to just Latin in order to gage the "Latin-ness" of each file: